Jenn and I have a baby girl! Her name is Mia Magdalena Umali, and she was born Wednesday, March 28, 2001.

 This all happened a few hours ago, and Mia has since recovered to her usual self.
 I was able to feed her without incident, and Jenn was able to nurse her fine.
 Mia's pupils look exactly the same.

-she would remember this for only the next twenty-four hours.
+I pondered whether Mia would remember this startling fall.
+I read on the web that she would remember this for only the next twenty-four hours.
 A longer article seems to suggest otherwise.
 Either way, I know that I want to forget this happened, but Jenn assures me that we won't be forgetting about this.

 posted by Rick Umali 6:19 PM